CBoensel/in-context-without-button/README.md

 `PayPalButton.svelte` contains a rough PayPal button integration in Svelte (without implemented callbacks or even server-side references).

-`MaskedPayPalButton.svelte` shows how to build your custom PayPal Button that still triggers the in-context flow (~pop-up window).
+`CustomPayPalButton.svelte` shows how to build your custom PayPal Button that still triggers the in-context flow (~pop-up window).

 ## How to run the app